CRISES IN THE CAPITALIST SYSTEM

 to boost cash crop production and stabilize agricultural exports.

-2. Introduction of Forced Cropping and Labor.
+2. Introduction of development schemes and forced Labor.

 Colonial governments intensified forced labor policies and introduced development schemes such as: